What is a Fund Administrator?

 What Does a Fund Administrator Do?

-A fund administrator will, understandably, deal with a number of different processes and functions.
-For a closer look at fund administration services, here’s a brief overview of what we do:
+A fund administrator will, deal with a number of different processes and functions.
+Here’s a brief overview of what fund administration services we do:

 - Financial reporting